maoberlehner/markus-oberlehner-net/content/blog/setting-up-tailwind-css-with-vue.md

 In this article, we learn how to **set up Tailwind CSS to work with a Vue CLI powered application.** Because Tailwind CSS is a utility-first CSS framework which provides **a lot** of utility classes out of the box, its file size without any optimizations is pretty massive (350.4kb / 58.8kb gzipped).
 But luckily, **we can use PurgeCSS to improve the final bundle size of our application tremendously.**

 This is the first part of a short excursion into the world of utility-first CSS frameworks.
 In the second part, we find out how to build highly maintainable applications with Tailwind CSS and Vue.js by utilizing the power of functional UI components.
-If you want to be informed about the second part, you can [follow me on Twitter](https://twitter.com/maoberlehner) or [subscribe to my newsletter](https://oberlehner.us20.list-manage.com/subscribe?u=8476a98c5640f6c7b5530ea57&id=8b26bf120b).
+[Follow this link to read the second part about how to build reusable functional Vue.js components with Tailwind CSS](/blog/reusable-functional-vue-components-with-tailwind-css/).

 If you want to take a look at the final code, you can [check out the full code on GitHub](https://github.com/maoberlehner/setting-up-tailwind-css-with-vue).